 However, in the phrase, I got my blood pressure taken, it would be better to change it to my doctor took my blood pressure.

-When to change and use active voice
+When to change passive sentences to active

 There’s no golden rule to follow.
 However, the overuse of passive sentences will definitely weaken your writing.